 Other than that, the news was grim as always.
 Terrorist bombing, a recent addition to the usual assortment of murder and mayhem, was dutifully reported.
 I turned it off and switched on the radio.
 There were at least three local stations that could be counted on for good music.
 The radio was already tuned to one of them, a classical music station, WQXR, as was the clock radio in the aft stateroom.

-As usual, Doug and I, happy to see each other, looked forward to a fun filled evening together.
+As usual, Doug and I, happy to see each other looked forward to a fun filled evening together.
 The hockey games were truly an enjoyable bonding experience.
-This in addition to attending his music group activities, provided me with opportunities to be involved in my son's life.
+This in addition to attending his music group activities provided me with opportunities to be involved in my son's life.
 I spent many nights at his group rehearsals and performances.
-High volume experiences that undoubtedly did some permanent damage to my hearing.
-At the time, his main interest was percussion, and he played the drums as well as I have ever heard them played.
-He, also, was a good piano and clarinet player.
+At the time his main interest was percussion and he played the drums as well as I have ever heard them played.
+He also was a good piano and clarinet player.
 Later he learned the guitar and other instruments as well.
 These talents resulted from his evolving recording studio developments.
 He learned to record individual tracks and mix them as required to produce decent sounding recordings of his original compositions.
 I had no doubt that I had a developing musical prodigy for a son.

-After the game, I returned to the boat-yard to find the ramp nearly horizontal since the incoming tide had pushed back into the marina under the solid ice cover.
-A deathly, still-cold and inky black night, with no moon or stars, gave the ice-bound docks and pilings still visible in the light, from the solitary flood lamp, a stark sinister appearance.
-Beyond the incongruous glittering mosaic of boats and docks, there was only an impenetrable black wall.
-So the small collection of illuminated floating objects appeared to be suspended in a perpetual void of darkness that belied the existence of anything lying beyond it.
+After the game I returned to the boat-yard to find the ramp nearly horizontal, since the incoming tide had pushed back into the marina under the solid ice cover.
+A deathly still cold and inky black night with no moon or stars gave the ice-bound docks and pilings still visible in the light from the solitary flood lamp a stark sinister appearance.
+Beyond the incongruous, glittering mosaic of boats and docks there was only an impenetrable black wall.
+So the little island of illuminated objects appeared to float in a perpetual void of darkness that belied the existence of anything lying beyond it.

-I paused a moment, to marvel at how those boats managed to show themselves in the darkness; as they floated high enough, so their decks were even with the road after having once again risen with the tide.
-This, in spite of the fact that the entire marina, its docks, boats and everything else that floats, just move up and down – locked in the ice – slipping and sliding against restraining pilings generously smeared with water insoluble grease.
+I paused a moment to marvel at how those boats that managed to show themselves in the darkness as they floated high enough so their decks were even with the road, after having once again risen with the tide.
+This in spite of the fact that the entire marina, docks, boats and everything else that floats, just move up and down locked in the ice, slipping and sliding against restraining pilings generously smeared with water insoluble grease.

 I made my way down into my imagined Shangri-la with a lot less difficulty than on my previous descent .
-Befitting the late hour of a dark winter night in a boat yard, everything was quiet, significant of nothing; as I passed by JJ's boat, I stepped my way carefully, but icy snow crunched under my feet, and the floating dock creaked ominously under my weight.
-This made it impossible to pass by unheard, or un-noticed if JJ was aboard.
-I was reasonably sure he was, having noted that his car was still parked where it had been earlier.
+Befitting the late hour of a dark winter night in a boat yard, everything was quiet as I passed by JJ's boat – significant of nothing.
+I stepped my way carefully, but icy snow crunched under my feet and the floating dock creaked ominously under my weight.
+This made it impossible to pass by unheard or un-noticed if JJ was aboard.
+I was reasonably sure he was having noted that his car was still parked where it had been earlier.

 Sitting back on the upholstered convertible couch in the salon, located amidships over the engine room, I felt thankful for the opportunity to enjoy some private space and time.
 The ambiance of the warm cabin, enhanced by the single soft light of the shaded ship's lamp, created an inviting atmosphere.
 It heightened my anticipation of the relaxing moments at hand.

 The first sip of the vintage scotch warmed to its task of delighting my taste buds.
-The chill of the ice gave way; as it let the well-aged whiskey reach its full potential.
-Quieted, sensitive nerve endings allowed deeply buried, indelibly forged synaptic bindings to prevail; once again, to rebuild cherished old settings as I succumbed to my reveries.
+The chill of the ice gave way and let the well-aged whiskey reach its full potential.
+It quieted sensitive nerve endings and allowed deeply buried, indelibly forged synaptic bindings to prevail once again - to rebuild cherished old settings as I succumbed to my reveries.

-These haunting memories stood just out of reach for many years; waiting, as it were, for proper triggering of their solitary reincarnations that would make me realize how self-destructive actions become that are used to deny natural instincts.
+It had taken many years of these haunting memories standing just out of reach, waiting for proper triggering of their solitary reincarnations, for me to realize how self-destructive actions become that are used to deny natural instincts.
 Torn between desire and disruption of family life, I chose the lingering agony of pushing aside desire, and destroyed a relationship few are privileged to experience.

-Irene and I had listened joyfully to that prophetic refrain together; both of us were taken with the melody but not so much the words.
-The words had no immediate meaning, but they were somehow tantalizing back then.
-I agonized over this recollection and its subliminal effect on my life.
-Back then, the words were not important – enjoying each stolen moment was.
+Irene and I had listened joyfully to that prophetic refrain together.
+We both had been taken with the melody.
+The words had no immediate meaning, but were somehow tantalizing back then.
+I agonized over this recollection of the relationship and its subliminal effect on my life.
+Back then that was not preeminent.
+Enjoying each stolen moment was.